dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 As with `ID` types, Dgraph generates queries and mutations so you can query, update and delete data in fields specified with the `@id` directive.

-In a single-page app, you should render the page for `http://.../user/foobar` when a user clicks to view the author bio page for user `foobar`.
-Your app can then use a `getUser(username: "foobar") { ... }` GraphQL query to fetch the data and generate the page.
+In a single-page app, you could render the page for `http://.../user/Erik` when a user clicks to view the author bio page for that user.
+Your app can then use a `getUser(username: "Erik") { ... }` GraphQL query to fetch the data and generate the page.

 ### Combining `ID` and `@id`

-You may use both the `ID` type and the `@id` directive on another field definition to have both a unique identifier and a generated identifier.
+You can use both the `ID` type and the `@id` directive on another field definition to have both a unique identifier and a generated identifier.

-For example, you might set the following type in a schema:
+For example, you might define the following type in a schema:

 ```graphql
 type User {